mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 If you specify more than one product, separate the names with a space.
 For example, to install MATLAB, Simulink, and Deep Learning Toolbox&trade;, specify the contents of the **Products** box like this:

 `Simulink Deep_Learning_Toolbox`

-> :information_source: **Note:** The plugin does not install dependencies on a Linux platform.
-If you are using a Linux platform, verify that the required software is available before installing products using MATLAB Package Manager.
-For more information, see [Get MATLAB Package Manager](https://www.mathworks.com/help/install/ug/get-mpm-os-command-line.html).

 #### License Installed Products
 To use the products installed using MATLAB Package Manager in freestyle, multi-configuration, and pipeline projects, you must first license those products.
 This section describes how to license the products using a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) in Jenkins.
 Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.
 You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.